FancyStudioTeam/YAMLCord/docs/learning/data-types.md

 # Data Types

 :::warning Before You Begin
-If you are new to YAML, we recommend that you watch a tutorial to learn the basics of YAML before using FancyScript.
+If you are new to YAML, we recommend that you watch a tutorial to learn the basics of YAML before using YAMLCord.

 We recommend you to watch this tutorial: <https://www.youtube.com/watch?v=0fbnyS_lHW4>
 :::

 Data types are a way to differentiate the data we have by its type.

-In this page will give a quick overview of the data types used in FancyScript.
+In this page will give a quick overview of the data types used in YAMLCord.

 ## Basic Data Types